Quality and Outcomes Reports - Urology

 Time to Next Appointment

 About the data - These data reflect a measure that is an industry standard.
-These data show the number of days to schedule a new, nonurgent appointment.
+This graph shows the number of days to schedule a new, nonurgent appointment with our urology department.

 Related dimensions of care: